danchoi/elinks.vim/README.markdown

 # elinks.vim

-This Vim plugin integrates Vim with Elinks (the text web browser).
+This Vim plugin integrates Vim with Elinks (the text-mode web browser).

 ## Synopsis